SpikeInterface/spikeinterface/installation_tips/README.md

-[^1]: Although uv installation instructions are for the Powershell.
-Our sorter scripts are for the CMD Prompt.
-Using both terminals is possible.
+[^1]: Although uv installation instructions are for the Powershell, our sorter scripts are for the CMD Prompt.
+After the initial installation with Powershell, any session that will have sorting requires the CMD Prompt.
+If you do not plan to spike sort in a session either shell could be used.